 FULL CLIMB STATS

 This is a fairly isolated bike climb that begins along the Columbia River at a fruit packing plant 170 miles east of Seattle in north central Washington.
-We are quickly out of the commercial area and into the rolling hillside with not visual obstructions (or shade 😟) - nothing but pastureland, hills and an occasional stand of pine trees along the way.
-Although not the most beautiful climb around (well there aren't many options in the neighborhood), its a great work out and bike ride.
+We are quickly out of the commercial area and into the rolling hillside with no visual obstructions (or shade) - nothing but pastureland, hills and some occasional pine trees along the way.
+Although not the most beautiful climb around, it is a great workout and bike ride.

 The grade on this climb is 7.5% with next to no descent.
 30% of the climb (1.8 miles) is at 0-5% grade, 41% (2.4 miles) is at 5-10%, 26% (1.6 miles) is at 10-15%, and 1.8% (0.1 mile) at 15-20% grade.
 The steepest quarter-mile of the climb is 13.5% and steepest continuous mile 11.3%.